 What inspired this website

 In search of freedom, there has always been a tendency for mankind to test the boundaries of his own autonomy.
-It has always been the loving will of God to reveal to man that his greatest freedom lies in being bound God's divine self, who is Truth, Love, Mercy.
+It has always been the loving will of God to reveal to man that his greatest freedom lies in being bound to God's divine self, who is Truth, Love, Mercy.
 Perhaps in our present age, understanding this truth is most urgent.

 The Most Blessed Sacrament, which is the source of everything that is good reveals the most fundamental truth of life.
 In the celebration of the Mass we gain intimacy with the source of life because The Lord Jesus offers himself to us by offering himself to God for us.
 The incarnation of Jesus also reflects this truth.
 There, the Most Blessed Virgin offered herself to God, and through her pure offering of herself to God came Jesus who is God's offering of everlasting Life to us.
 Through the pure offering of herself to God, she also was offered by God to us as Mother.
 So, as we interact with each other it is best that we act from the realization that we belong firstly to God and not primarily to each other.
 Any human fraternity which is attempted without God's predominance, or any attempt to create a kingship of man over his own self has no chance of lasting success.